Track Your Business-Planning Process and Progress

 Two simple tools can go a long way toward streamlining the business-plan assembly process — and keeping everyone involved calm and happy.
 One tool is a simple tracking sheet that shows at a glance where every part of the process is at any given time.
 The other tool is a loose-leaf notebook.

-You can create your master tracking sheet online, on a whiteboard, or on paper.
-Whatever you choose, make sure that you make it readily available to every member of your planning team and that you update it regularly.
+You can create your master tracking sheet online, on a blackboard, or on paper.
+Whatever you choose, make sure you make it readily available to every member of your planning team and that you update it regularly.

 All the razzle-dazzle online resources and state-of-the-art software tools are great, but you should also consider using an old-fashioned loose-leaf notebook to keep your project organized.